Location

 Welcome to the Santa Clara Youth Climate Action Team!
 We are a group of 15 students and young adults that are passionate about tackling climate change with impactful actions at the local level.
 We believe that empowering the community to take action against climate change with information and education, as well as direct advocacy with local government is the way to make a long-lasting difference.

-If this sounds interesting to you, register here at [link] to get involved!
+If this sounds interesting to you, register here [link] to get involved!

 Current Projects:

-1. Met and are continuing to meet with various council members/city staff to establish a strong relationship with them.
+Continuing to meet with various council members/city staff to establish strong relationships.

 Past Projects: